StefanScherer/docker-windows-box/swarm-demo/README.md

 A Windows Server 2016 TP5 machine with Docker and two containers running:

-1. The swarm manager using a token in `config/swarm-token`
+1. The [swarm](https://github.com/StefanScherer/dockerfiles-windows/tree/master/swarm) manager using a token in `config/swarm-token`
-2. A registry using the `registry-v2` folder on your host to store the Docker images
+2. A [registry](https://github.com/StefanScherer/dockerfiles-windows/tree/master/registry) using the `registry-v2` folder on your host (TBD) to store the Docker images

 ### sw-win-01 ...